swan-cern/jupyter-extensions/README.md

 * [HdfsBrowser](HdfsBrowser) - Extension to browse Hadoop
 * [SparkConnector](SparkConnector) - Helper to connect to CERN's Spark Clusters
 * [SwanContents](SwanContents) - Contents Manager for Jupyter with Projects functionality and SWAN templates
-* [SwanCustomEnvironments](SwanCustomEnvironments) - Extension to provide support for venvs
+* [SwanCustomEnvironments](SwanCustomEnvironments) - Extension to create custom software environments
 * [SwanDask](SwanDask) - Wrapper to run dask_jupyterlab as an external process
 * [SwanHelp](SwanHelp) - SWAN Help panel for Notebooks and Lab
 * [SwanIntro](SwanIntro) - Extension to display to users what has changed since the last time they used the service (or greet new users)